sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 If you take a closer look, here is what has been added:
 - `main`: a folder containing the Azure Functions trigger config and entry point
-- `src/main.azure.ts`: an alternative entry point for your server app that will be used only on Azure Function (thus leaving the regular entry point intact).
+- `src/main.azure.ts`: an alternative entry point for your server app that will be used only on Azure Functions (thus leaving the regular entry point intact).
 - Some config files in the project's root, we do not need to care about them for now.
-- A new `start:azure` NPM script in your `package.json` file, allowing to run your API locally but with the Azure Function simulator this time.
+- A new `start:azure` NPM script in your `package.json` file, allowing to run your API locally but with the Azure Functions simulator this time.

 To be able to use the command `npm run start:azure`, you must install the [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local#v2?WT.mc_id=servsept_devto-blog-yolasors).
 It will install the `func` CLI that you can use to test your functions and deploy them to Azure.